orchetect/PrefsKit/README.md

 Another method is by way of generics if, for example, you know the storage backend will always be a dictionary.

 The benefit of this approach is that it gives access to type-specific members of the concrete storage type instead of only protocolized `PrefsStorage` members.
+For example, typing as `DictionaryPrefsStorage` adds methods to load and save storage contents to/from a plist file.

 ```swift
 @PrefsSchema final class Prefs {